 Who can go past a tomato salad in late summer or autumn when the tomatoes are the sweetest and juiciest?
 And to celebrate the arrival of Autumn and it’s change in colours, Ottolenghi has this cheery bright red salad that combines the sweetness of the tomatoes with the sour-sweetness of the pomegranates.

 The salad is best made in Autumn when the pomegranates come into season.

-You might want to try these dishes too: Bok Choy with Capers and Tomatoes, the Best Tomato Salad Recipe, Simple Salads from Elizabeth David, and Tomato Paella.
+You might want to try these Salads as well: Bok Choy with Capers and Tomatoes, the Best Tomato Salad Recipe, Simple Salads from Elizabeth David, and Tomato Paella.
 We adore a simple tomato salad, and my mother’s German tomato and cucumber salad with cream.
-All of our Tomato Salads are here and here.

 It is also quite a juicy salad, and the juices are divine.
 Spoon them up, or soak up with some rustic bread.